-Perhaps you experienced a disturbing event such as a motor vehicle accident, or a sport's injury that affected your brain.
+Perhaps you experienced a disturbing event such as a sport's injury that affected your brain.
 For example, if your head/brain was hit (a brain injury doesn't have to involve a concussion) you may have symptoms such as having difficulty with memory, concentrating, working, or a sudden change in your emotional state.

-Possibly the disturbing situation is having to live with Learning Difficulties, Attention Deficit Disorder or Autism Spectrum Disorder that affects the functioning of your brain.
-You may prefer to have your or your child's brain function better using self-healing methods that are long lasting and have no chemical side effects.
+Possibly the disturbing situation is having to live with Learning Difficulties or Attention Deficit Disorder that affects the functioning of your brain.
+You may prefer to have your brain function better using self-healing methods that are long lasting and have no chemical side effects.

 Biofeedback has been around since 1875, and is endorsed by the American Surgeon General, Dr. Regina Benjamin as a viable therapy.
 Neurofeedback is a subset of biofeedback that deals exclusively with the brain.

 Neurofeedback is a non-invasive therapy resulting in more effective functioning brains.
 With Neurofeedback, you can perform more effectively and efficiently, whether it involves behavioural, mental or emotional functioning.